Hackerjedi666/CybersecNotes/cloudNotes/Cloudpractionar.md

 A serverless platoform where both ecs or eks can be managed for you (All the containers you make), unlike ec2 where you have to manually interact with the containers.

+# Amazon VPC
+Its essentially your own private network in the cloud.
+You place every resource into subnets.
+Subnets are basically chucks of ip addresses in your vpc that allows you to group resource together.

+Now since we don't want anyone to reach the private resources of the vpc we make sure to not attach the internet gateway to a vpc.We use a private gateway or virutal private gateway.
+This gateway allows you to create a vpn connection between your vpc and your onpremise data center.

+Now since there is still a lot of traffic flowing by your vpn we need to make sure to make a dedicated private tunnel from datacenter to your gateway and that is done by **AWS Direct connect**.
+It creates a physical line that connects your network and vpc.